-Cycling Mosquito Ridge - this is a very remote northern Sierra Nevada bike climb.
+Cycling Mosquito Ridge: a very remote northern Sierra Nevada bike climb.

 Ride 18.2 miles gaining 5,266’ to elevation 5,989’ at 4.9% average grade.